Go Behind The Scenes Of The Criminal Justice System

 Contact: David Molloy, Director of Public Safety/Chief of Police 248-347-0504

-"The Citizens Police Academy is a program that increases the understanding, cooperation and trust between the police and our community members," said Novi’s Director of Public Safety/Chief of Police David Molloy.
-"This education and exposure to the criminal justice system goes along with the relationships established with members of the Police Department, assists in achieving the ultimate goal of community oriented policing – the reduction of crime through stronger citizen commitment – and building public trust with our team and the community."
+"The Citizens Police Academy is a program which increases the understanding, cooperation, and trust between the police and our community members," said Novi’s Director of Public Safety/Chief of Police David Molloy.
+"This education and exposure to the criminal justice system goes along with the relationships established with members of the Police Department, assists in achieving the ultimate goal of community oriented policing – the reduction of crime through stronger citizen commitment, and building public trust with our team and the community."

-Classes take place on Wednesday evenings from 6:30-9pm, March 6-May 15.
+Classes are scheduled on Wednesday evenings from 6:30-9pm, March 4 through May 20.
 The first class will meet at the Novi Police Training Center.
-The registration deadline is February 18.
-For more information, visit cityofnovi.org or contact Detective Sergeant Kevin Gilmore at 248-347-0530.
+The registration deadline is February 17.
+For more information visit cityofnovi.org